 “What about your other girlfriends,” he nods at the whole group.

 “They’re our dorm-mates.
-We don’t sleep around where we sleep yourself,” Jack is being witty.
+We don’t sleep around where we sleep ourselves,” Jack is being witty.

 “Don’t tell them that.”

 “Yeah, well they’re like the Red Sox bullpen.
-Maybe we’ll call on them for the later innings when the starters are worn out.”
+Maybe we’ll call on them in the later innings when the starters are worn out.”

 “I thought you boys were feminists.”